How often Should You Inspect a Ladder?

 Here are some of the questions that your inspection checklist should have.

-• Check the joints, near the side rails and steps, are they tight?
+• Check the joints near the side rails and steps.
+Are they tight?

 • Are bolts, screws, hinges, and rivets not loose?